Contact us Email

 Ireland Golf FAQs

-For a country its size, Ireland has a lot of golf courses, with some estimates placing the number at more than 400, including 9- and 18-hole courses.
+It is estimated that there are more than 400 golf courses in Ireland, including both 9 and 18-hole courses.
+For a country its size, Ireland has a lot of golf courses.
 Three of Ireland’s most prestigious courses are Royal County Down, Royal Portrush, and Portmarnock.

 The oldest golf course in Ireland is The Royal Curragh Golf Club, located in the heathland of the Curragh in County Kildare.
 There are records of a match being played there as early as 1852.
 Other old courses in the country include Royal Belfast (1881) & Royal Dublin (1885).

-There are 4 great golf regions on the Island of Ireland, each with its own charms and unique offers.
-They break down as follows:
+There are four key regions for golf in Ireland, each with its own charms and unique offers:

-• Northern Ireland and the North Coast – Home to some of the most challenging and famous links courses, including Royal County Down, Portstewart, Castlerock, Ballyliffin, and Royal Portrush.
+• Northern Ireland and the North Coast – Visit the home of some of the most challenging and famous links courses, including Royal County Down, Portstewart, Castlerock, Ballyliffin, and Royal Portrush.

-• Southwest Ireland – Find the highest concentration of world-ranked courses like Ballybunion, Waterville, Lahinch, Old Head, and Tralee.
+• Southwest Ireland – Find the highest concentration of world-ranked courses like Ballybunion, Waterville, Lahinch, Old Head, and Tralee here.

-• Dublin/East – Get a mixture of sights and golf in the capital, with fantastic links courses such as the European Club, The Island and Portmarnock and parkland courses such as The K Club.
+• Dublin and East Ireland – Get a mixture of sights and golf in the capital, with fantastic links courses such as the European Club, The Island and Portmarnock, and parkland courses including The K Club.

-• Northwest Ireland – Discover the hidden gems and undiscovered courses, including natural and rugged links like Donegal, Enniscrone, Carne and the new St Patrick’s Links at Rosapenna.
+• Northwest Ireland – Discover hidden gems and undiscovered courses, including natural and rugged links like Donegal, Enniscrone, Carne, and St Patrick’s Links at Rosapenna.

-The best time to visit is subjective for most people and depends on budget, preferred weather, interests, and availability.
+The best time for an Ireland golf trip is subjective for most people and depends on budget, preferred weather, interests, and availability.
 Generally, however, the golf travel season in Ireland is from April to October when the weather is favorable, and courses are in peak condition.

-To avoid the crowds, the shoulder months of April and October offer more value, but you must pack warmly and prepare for wind and rain.
-We recommend May and September, a month after the season begins and a month before the season ends, respectively, to get better weather and avoid crowds.
+To avoid the crowds, the shoulder months of April and October offer greater value, but you must pack warmly and prepare for wind and rain.
+We recommend May and September, a month after the season begins and a month before the season ends, respectively, to ensure better weather and fewer crowds.

-To offer an expansive and full experience, we have 4 recommended stay-and-play packages in Ireland; Northern Ireland, The Southwest, Dublin & East Ireland, and The Northwest.
-They allow you to sample entire regions for a complete experience.
+To offer an expansive and full experience, we have 4 recommended stay-and-play packages in Ireland; Northern Ireland, The South West, Dublin & East Ireland, and The North West.
+Each golf tour allows you to sample entire regions for a complete and well-rounded experience.

-Based on sources that provide rankings of golf courses in Ireland, the courses most considered best, including by golfing enthusiasts, pros, and architects, include; Royal Portrush, Royal County Down, Ballybunion, Lahinch, Rosapenna & Portmarnock.
+Like many things, the best courses in Ireland will be subjective.
+However, based on sources that provide rankings of golf courses in Ireland, the courses considered the best by golfing enthusiasts, pros, and architects include Royal Portrush, Royal County Down, Ballybunion, Lahinch, Rosapenna & Portmarnock.

-• The easiest option is to book via a travel agency, using packages that include almost everything you will need.
+The easiest option is to book via a travel agency.
+Ireland golf packages are designed to include almost everything you will need on a golfing trip here.
 For instance, Premier Golf specializes in luxury golf tours to Ireland, with a team based in Killarney that will take care of everything for you.

-• Book it yourself via online platforms, check tee times, and act as a one-person golf tour agency.
-This is higher risk though – as certain courses have restrictions and requirements, such as the need for a caddie.
+You could also book a trip yourself via online platforms, booking travel and accommodation separately.
+You’ll need to check tee times and act as a one-person golf tour agency in this case.
+This option is a little higher risk as certain courses have restrictions and requirements, such as the need for a caddie.

 Depending on which option you choose, your experience will vary.

-The most prestigious golf tournament to be held in Ireland is the Open Championship, which is one of the four major championships in professional golf.
-The 153rd edition of the Open Championship is scheduled to take place in 2025 at the iconic Royal Portrush Golf Club.
+Several major golf tournaments have been played in Ireland over the years.
+The most prestigious golf tournament to be held here is the Open Championship, which is one of the four major championships in professional golf.
+The 153rd edition of the Open Championship is scheduled to take place in 2025 at the iconic Royal Portrush Golf Club

-In addition, the 2027 Ryder Cup will be held at Adare Manor and was previously played at the K Club in 2006.
+In addition, the 2027 Ryder Cup will be held at Adare Manor, having previously been played at the K Club in 2006.

-The prices vary depending on the season, currency, course, package, etc. Generally, playing in the off-season or just before or after the peak season costs less.
+The cost to play golf in Ireland varies depending on the season, currency, course, package, etc. Generally, playing in the off-season or either side of the peak season costs less.
 Northern Ireland golf packages can cost more than similar tours in other parts of Ireland, and it’s worth noting that Northern Ireland uses the British Pound and not the Euro.

-The courses you choose also affect the rates, with the most prestigious commanding higher prices.
+The courses you choose on your Ireland golf trip will also affect the rates, with the most prestigious resorts commanding higher prices.